morrislaptop/laravel-popo-caster/README.md

 ### 2. Configure your Eloquent attribute to cast to it:

 Note that this should be a `jsonb` or `json` column in your database schema.
+Objects and arrays are both supported.

 ```php
 namespace App\Models;